Never miss a story from System, PCB, & Package Design . Subscribe for in-depth analysis and articles.

-The Allegro Package Designer Plus course provides all the essential training required to start working with Allegro® Package Designer Plus.
+The Allegro X Advanced Package Designer course provides all the essential training required to start working with Allegro X Advanced Package Designer.
 The course covers all the design tasks, including importing IC data, BGA generation and connectivity generation, constraints setup, placement, routing, post-processing, and Gerber generation.
 We upgrade this course regularly to stay updated with the latest changes in the product.

 Some of the newly added topics in the existing training modules that might interest you are discussed here:

 The BGA component is the interface from an IC Package design to the next level carrier in the system, which is usually the printed circuit board.

 In Module 3 of the course, you learn how to use the BGA Generator to create a 421-pin BGA component and then use the Symbol Edit application mode in Allegro X Advanced Package Designer to modify the BGA.

 Die information can be imported into the Allegro X Advanced Package Designer environment in many ways including a Die Generator Text-in Wizard, or by importing GDSII data and converting it into a Die symbol.